Having a ginger shot a day seems to be a hot habit now. And when I say hot I mean it in both ways, get it? :)

 3. Chop ginger roughly and add it to the blender as well.

 4. Mix everything for 30 seconds to one minute.
 Honey is quite thick and you want it to be well incorporated (trust me).
 Also, ginger has quite a hard texture and it won’t be turned into a paste or something close to that consistency.
 You will still be able to feel some really small ginger bits in the shot.
+I like to strain it because I don’t like the gingery bits.

 If you follow this recipe, you will end up with a sweet, yet spicy ginger shot.
 If you add 3 tablespoons of honey it will definitely be sweeter.

 In case you haven’t tasted ginger by now, let me warn you.
 It is spicy!
 I personally don’t like it, that’s why I consume it in shots.
 With this recipe, the shot will be sweet at the beginning.
 But don’t let yourself fooled!
 It will still be super spicy by the time you swallow it.
-If you didn’t had ginger until now, I advice you to lower the ginger part in the recipe.
+If you didn’t have ginger until now, I advise you to lower the ginger part in the recipe.

 This recipe will give you 6 to 8 shots of ginger, depending on your shot glasses.
 This is enough for two people for almost a week of daily ginger shots.
 Also, keep the remaining mixture in the fridge.

-I started drinking ginger shots a few weeks ago, when I was feeling quite bad.
+I started drinking ginger shots a few weeks ago when I was feeling quite bad.
 I was feeling like I was about to catch a cold and I didn’t want that to happen before finals.
 Also, I don’t have them daily, because I’m not sure it’s 100% healthy to have them on a daily basis.
-Anyway, in the end they actually kept the cold away and all I get is a runny nose when I go inside a warm place.
+Anyway, in the end, they actually kept the cold away and all I get is a runny nose when I go inside a warm place.

 Have you tried having a ginger shot?
 I have to admit that they’re not for everyone.